TritonDataCenter/rfd/rfd/0026/README.md

 A VM object that represents a Docker container mounting a shared volumes will store a reference to that volume in a new _indexable_ property named `required_nfs_volumes`.

-This will allow VOLAPI to perform an indexed search on VMAPI to determine what uses a given volume when handling operations that depends on a volume's usage, e.g a `DeleteVolume` request.

 This property is _internal_ and is not exposed to VMAPI and CloudAPI users.
 It is used by VMAPI's `ListVms` endpoint to implement support for its new